 Varifocal lenses are created with a gradual, changing power from the top to the bottom of the lens.
 This allows you to see across different vision zones, including near, far and in between.
 This is due to different parts of the lens being optimised for the various distances.

-Varifocal lenses are worn by those who require multiple corrections for refractive errors brought on by presbyopia.
-This is a natural, age-related condition that means it can become difficult to see things up close, and usually happens when you're around 40 years on and continues to progress.
+Varifocals are worn by those who require multiple vision corrections for refractive errors brought on by presbyopia.
+This is a natural, age-related condition that means it can become difficult to see things up close, and usually happens when you're around 40 years old and continues to progress.

-Varifocal lenses correct your vision so you can read text up close and see things clearly in the distance.
+Varifocal glasses correct your vision so you can read text up close and see things clearly in the distance.
 No more having to switch between your reading glasses and your distance spectacles.

 What is the difference between bifocal and varifocal lenses?

 Bifocal and varifocal lenses differ due to the way the power is distributed through the lens.
 Bifocals only have two defined sections for near and distance vision, separated by a visible line on the lens itself.
 The lower part of bifocal lenses are usually to correct near vision, while the top part is to correct your distance vision.
 Wearers often need to look up and down through the right part of the lens to see near or far.

 On the other hand, varifocal lenses are characterised by a much more gradual change in the power within the lens.
 Varifocal lenses work by having a distance prescription in the top part of the lens with a gradual prescription change down the lens to the needed reading prescription in the bottom of the lens.
 There is no identifiable line or segment improving the lens aesthetics and it also creates a much smoother transition between the different vision distances.
 Varifocals reduce the need for head movement to see clearly; simply just look through any part of the lens to experience sharp vision.

 Varifocal lenses are a progression of the bifocal lens design

 No lines are shown on the lens, it looks the same as a single vision lens

 People looking at a wearer can see the segment line on the lens